 Wipes are used for cleaning the genital area after going to the toilet.
 They are also great for the outdoors if you are in an environment with no immediate access to water.

-There's a wide variety of odour control incontinence pads, inserts, powders, and sprays.
+There's a wide variety of odor control incontinence pads, inserts, powders, and sprays.
 These products help reduce the smell caused by urine when it comes into contact with air and bacteria.

 It is important to know what you are looking for before choosing incontinence products.
 It may not be as simple as grabbing the cheapest thing off of the shelf and hoping that it will work right out of the package.
 Do some research on brands, styles, sizes, and prices so you can find something that works well for you.